AAx13/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 * Property `def width(self):` to retrieve it
 * Property setter `def width(self, value):` to set it:

-⋅⋅⋅Width must be an integer, otherwise raise a TypeError exception with the message width must be an integer ⋅⋅⋅If width is less than 0, raise a ValueError exception with the message width must be >= 0
+⋅⋅⋅Width must be an integer, otherwise raise a TypeError exception with the message width must be an integer⋅⋅ ⋅⋅⋅If width is less than 0, raise a ValueError exception with the message width must be >= 0⋅⋅
 * Private instance attribute: height:
 * Property def height(self): to retrieve it
 * Property setter def height(self, value): to set it:

-⋅⋅⋅Height must be an integer, otherwise raise a TypeError exception with the message height must be an integer ⋅⋅⋅If height is less than 0, raise a ValueError exception with the message height must be >= 0
+⋅⋅⋅Height must be an integer, otherwise raise a TypeError exception with the message height must be an integer⋅⋅ ⋅⋅⋅If height is less than 0, raise a ValueError exception with the message height must be >= 0⋅⋅
 * Instantiation with optional width and height: def __init__(self, width=0, height=0):

 [1-rectangle.py](../0x08-python-more_classes/1-rectangle.py)